PW-2024/AulasP2/docs/sprint03/2-MVC/index.md

     - Each model is a representation of a table in the database.
     - Each model has a set of methods that allow you to interact with the data in the database. (save, fetch, delete, etc.)

-- **View** (UI): This is what the user sees.
+- **View** (Route handler): This is what the user sees.
 It is responsible for displaying the data to the user.
 It is the user interface of your application.
     - What the user sees.
     - Decoupled from the model.

-- **Controller** (Routes): This is the middleman between the Model and the View.
+- **Controller** (Routes logic): This is the middleman between the Model and the View.
 It is responsible for handling the user input and updating the Model and the View accordingly.
     - Connection poing between the model and the view.